BerlinUnited/berlinunited.github.io/docs/naoth_tools/cvat.md

 ### Own changes to the CVAT Code
 - in our instance it is possible to create bounding boxes that are (partially) outside the image
-- fixed api address to the ball server so that swagger works correctly

 Currently `docker-compose.override.yml` must look like this to have access to shared folders.
 From there a lot of data will be loaded.
 ```bash